 - The work search requirements have been waived, effective immediately.

 UI benefits may be available if: (a) worker self-quarantined (not mandated) and has COVID-19; (b) subject to employer ordered quarantine and not earning pay for time off or allowed to use PTO; (c) subject to government ordered quarantine; (d) stay home to care for a sick family member and lose job, if family member is your minor child; (e) employer closes business indefinitely or permanently b/c of pandemic and lays off all staff; (f) employer closes business for specific period of time and lays off all staff, and does not allow use of paid leave; (g) employer keeps business open but reduces hours.

 Additionally, The CARES Act will expand unemployment insurance in Texas.
-Recipients will receive an additional $600 per week on top of what the state of Texas pays per week in unemployment.
-Texas has not yet issued guidance on how to apply for these benefits.
+Recipients will receive an additional $600 per week on top of what the state of Texas pays per week in unemployment until July 25, 2020.